convexengineering/solar/README.md

 ### Changing Configurations

 For more experienced users, you can change the configuration by altering the submodels during creation in the `Aircraft` model.
-For example, to change spar configurations from a `BoxSpar` to a `CapSpar`, change the line in the `Aircraft` model from
+For example, to change spar configuration from a `BoxSpar` to a `CapSpar`, change the line in the `Aircraft` model from

 ```python
 WingGP.sparModel = BoxSpar